StevenBlack/vocab/million-dollar-words.md

 ### succubus
 A female demon which comes to men, especially monks, in their dreams to seduce them and have sexual intercourse, drawing energy from the men to sustain themselves, often until the point of exhaustion or death.
-A strumpet, whore or prostitute.
-See incubus.

 ### sui generis
 A Latin phrase for "unique" or "one of a kind."
-You may claim an incredibly ugly antique vase that a pretentious relative gave you is a sui generis work of art.
 Opposite of generic.

 ### sultry
-Very hot and humid, like the air on a mid-August night in Miami, or sensual and voluptuous, like Rita Hayworth or Kathleen Turner.
+Very hot and humid, like the air on a mid-August night in Miami, or sensual and voluptuous.

 ### summa cum laude